 Basmati Rice Pilau | Instant Pot Indian Basmati Rice Pilau

-HOW TO MAKE INSTANT POT INDIAN BASMATI RICE PILAU
+HOW TO MAKE INSTANT POT BASMATI RICE PILAU

 Also traditionally, we wouldn’t use a muslin bag for the whole spices, but we are trained from a young age to eat around whole spices.
 Rather than risking you or a loved one biting directly into a peppercorn, I tried this with a muslin bag and it tasted just the same.
-Below is what I used for spices for 1 cup of rice, and I sort of wing the proportions.
+When it comes to the spices I honestly sort of wing the proportions.
 Since they were in a bag, I smashed the bag with a heavy object a few times to release some of the flavors.

 IMPORTANCE OF FRIED ONIONS